Niederbarnimer Eisenbahn: History

 The company was founded on 12 February 1900 as Reinickendorf-Liebenwalde-Groß Schönebecker Eisenbahn AG to build and operate a local railway line linking Berlin-Wilhelmsruh (known then as Reinickendorf station) with Liebenwalde and Groß Schönebeck via a junction at Basdorf.
 Said railway opened on 21 May 1901.
 On 8 January 1927, the company received its current name, Niederbarnimer Eisenbahn-Aktiengesellschaft.
-Becoming a popular excursion line for Berliners, the nickname "Heidekrautbahn" was coined in the 1920s.
+Becoming a popular excursion line for Berliners, the nickname Heidekrautbahn (“the heather train”) was coined in the 1920s.

 After the Second World War, NEB found itself running from Soviet-occupied Brandenburg into West Berlin.
 As part of the socialist reforms of East Germany, all private railways in the country were seized and nationalised into the Deutsche Reichsbahn.
 Uniquely, as it also held assets in West Berlin, NEB kept being a legal entity and only conferred the "management and right of use" of all its assets to Deutsche Reichsbahn by contract in 1950.
 This contract contained a clause about a renegotiation in the case of the reunification of Berlin.

 Effectively, the trains and infrastructure on the former NEB network were run as part of the nationwide DR network from that point onwards.
 The NEB lines were connected to the main DR network via a newly built link from Berlin-Karow (East Berlin) to Schönwalde and from Wensickendorf via Schmachtenhagen to the Berlin Northern Railway as part of the Berlin Outer Freight Ring.
 After the construction of the Berlin Wall in August 1961, DR passenger train service was curtailed at Berlin-Blankenfelde station in East Berlin, with the West Berlin sections of the NEB line falling into disuse apart from minor goods traffic.
 In 1983, the stub from Schönwalde junction to Berlin-Blankenfelde closed for passenger traffic.